Myocardial infarction: Other

 Chest pain may be accompanied by sweating, nausea or vomiting, and fainting, and these symptoms may also occur without any pain at all.
-In women, the most common symptoms of myocardial infarction include shortness of breath, weakness, and fatigue.
-Women are more likely to have unusual or unexplained tiredness and nausea or vomiting as symptoms.
-Women having heart attacks are more likely to have palpitations, back pain, labored breath, vomiting, and left arm pain than men, although the studies showing these differences had high variability.
-Women are less likely to report chest pain during a heart attack and more likely to report nausea, jaw pain, neck pain, cough, and fatigue, although these findings are inconsistent across studies.
-Women with heart attacks also had more indigestion, dizziness, loss of appetite, and loss of consciousness.
-Shortness of breath is a common, and sometimes the only symptom, occurring when damage to the heart limits the output of the left ventricle, with breathlessness arising either from low oxygen in the blood, or pulmonary edema.
+Dizziness or lightheadedness is common and occurs due to reduction in oxygen and blood to the brain.
+In females, the most common symptoms of myocardial infarction include shortness of breath, weakness, and fatigue.
+Females are more likely to have unusual or unexplained tiredness and nausea or vomiting as symptoms.
+Females having heart attacks are more likely to have palpitations, back pain, labored breath, vomiting, and left arm pain than males, although the studies showing these differences had high variability.
+Females are less likely to report chest pain during a heart attack and more likely to report nausea, jaw pain, neck pain, cough, and fatigue, although these findings are inconsistent across studies.
+Females with heart attacks also had more indigestion, dizziness, loss of appetite, and loss of consciousness.
+Shortness of breath is a common, and sometimes the only symptom, occurring when damage to the heart limits the output of the left ventricle, with breathlessness arising either from low oxygen in the blood or pulmonary edema.

 Other less common symptoms include weakness, light-headedness, palpitations, and abnormalities in heart rate or blood pressure.
 These symptoms are likely induced by a massive surge of catecholamines from the sympathetic nervous system, which occurs in response to pain and, where present, low blood pressure.
-Loss of consciousness due to inadequate blood flow to the brain and cardiogenic shock, and sudden death, frequently due to the development of ventricular fibrillation, can occur in myocardial infarctions.
-Cardiac arrest, and atypical symptoms such as palpitations, occur more frequently in women, the elderly, those with diabetes, in people who have just had surgery, and in critically ill patients.
+Loss of consciousness can occur in myocardial infarctions due to inadequate blood flow to the brain and cardiogenic shock, and sudden death, frequently due to the development of ventricular fibrillation.
+When the brain was without oxygen for too long due to a myocardial infarction, coma and persistent vegetative state can occur.
+Cardiac arrest, and atypical symptoms such as palpitations, occur more frequently in females, the elderly, those with diabetes, in people who have just had surgery, and in critically ill patients.